swaroop-osec/anchor/tests/lockup/docs/lockups.md

 Assuming the `authority` account is set on the **Lockup** program, one can use this Whitelist mechanism to do major version upgrades of the lockup program.
-One can whitelist the new **Lockup** program, and then all **Vesting** accounts would invidiually perform the migration by transferring their funds to the new proigram via the `WhitelistWithdraw` instruction.
+One can whitelist the new **Lockup** program, and then all **Vesting** accounts would individually perform the migration by transferring their funds to the new program via the `WhitelistWithdraw` instruction.